Honorary doctorate

 The Doctor of Laws, honoris causa, is the university’s highest honour awarded to people of merit who reflect Royal Roads University's vision and values, and have achieved a significant record of success and community service.

-Fall 2023 Honorary Doctor of Laws recipient
+Fall 2024 Honorary Doctor of Laws recipients

 Selection criteria